-That includes you and me - the Church - but not just the Church...
-"Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands."
-Believers martyred in the Tribulation will also now serve in Jesus' administration.

-They were mocked and martyred for Jesus' sake.
-Now they'll sit on thrones and help Him rule the world.
+Which includes you and me - the Church - but not just the Church...
+For "Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands."
+Believers martyred in the Tribulation will also serve in Jesus' administration.
+They were mocked and martyred for Him.
+Now they'll sit on thrones and help Jesus rule a world made new!

 Verse 4, "And they lived and reigned with Christ for a thousand years."
 The first message Jesus preached was "Repent, for the kingdom of heaven is at hand."
 Jesus came to establish God's Kingdom on Earth.

 Yet in Jesus' day, in fact even today, no one is able to point to God's Kingdom on a map.
-His reign has no borders, or buildings, or budgets.
-It's invisible, spiritual.
-His Kingdom is known only in the hearts of believers.
+His reign has no borders or buildings.
+It's an invisible, spiritual kingdom.
+His reign is known only in the hearts of believers.

-In Luke 17:20, Jesus said, "The kingdom of God does not come with observation (that is, fanfare or outward demonstration); nor will they say, 'See here!' or 'See there!'
+In Luke 17:20 Jesus said, "The kingdom of God does not come with observation (that is, fanfare or outward demonstration); nor will they say, 'See here!' or 'See there!'
 For indeed, the kingdom of God is within you."

-Yet still, the OT is packed with prophecies of a coming King...
-Who'll sit on an earthly throne - Who'll rule visibly and tangibly - over a geographic kingdom.
+Yet still the OT is packed with prophecies of a coming King...
+Who'll sit on an earthly throne...
+Who'll rule visibly and tangibly - over a geographic kingdom.

-2 Samuel 7 predicts that a descendant of David will sit on the throne of Israel and rule the world forever.

-This is the prophesy the angel quoted to Mary when she discovered that she was with Child.
+2 Samuel 7 tells us that a descendant of David, from Israel's throne, will rule the world.
+This is the prophesy the angel quoted to a virgin named Mary when she discovered she was with Child...
 "He will be great, and will be called the Son of the Highest; and the Lord God will give Him the throne of His father David.
-And He will reign over the house of Jacob forever, and of His kingdom there will be no end."
+And He will reign over the house of Jacob forever..."

-The OT predicts that God will establish a physical, political Kingdom on planet Earth.
+The OT predicts that God will put an end to the governments of man and establish a physical, political Kingdom on planet Earth.
 His throne will be in Jerusalem.
 All the world will come and bow before Him.
 He'll rule with a rod of iron.
 Jesus will be the police!

 And the fulfillment of these promises occurs here in Revelation 19-20.
-In His model prayer, Jesus told us to pray, "Your kingdom come.
+In His model prayer Jesus told us to pray, "Your kingdom come.
 Your will be done.
 On earth as it is in heaven."
-Now here in Chapter 20 at Jesus' second coming, this prayer is finally and fully answered.
+Now here in Chapter 20 at Jesus' second coming this prayer is finally and fully answered.

-Imagine, Jesus' inauguration day in Jerusalem on the Temple Mount.
-He addresses throngs of people from all over the planet - articulating the goals of His new administration.
+Imagine, Jesus' inauguration day, in Jerusalem, on the Temple Mount.
+He'll address throngs of people from across the planet, and articulate the goals of His new administration.
 His first term He reigned spiritually.
-Now in His second term, He rules legally and corporally.

-On the cross, Jesus redeemed or purchased planet Earth.
-When He returns, He will take possession.
+Now in His second term He'll rule legally and corporally.
+On the cross Jesus redeemed or purchased planet Earth.
+Here He returns to take possession.
 One day soon our world will be under new management.

-Revelation 20 gives us only the duration of Jesus' Kingdom - "a thousand years."
-But there are a host of OT prophecies that provide us many other details...

-We're told of the quality of life, changes in the earth's ecosystem, even the lifestyle of folks in the Kingdom!
+Revelation 20 provides us only the duration of Jesus' Kingdom - "a thousand years."
+But there are a host of OT prophecies that foresee many other details...
+We're told of the quality of life... changes in the earth's ecosystem... even the lifestyle of folks in the Kingdom!

 Remember one of the plagues in the Tribulation is the poisoning of the waters.
-Ezekiel 47:8-9 describes how the Earth's waters will be healed and rejuvenated.
+Ezekiel 47:8-9 describe how the Earth's waters will be healed and rejuvenated.

 Isaiah 30:23-26 tells us there'll be longer periods of sunshine to revitalize the planet's vegetation.
-Under Jesus'

-administration, the Earth will be restored to the garden paradise it once was.
+Under Jesus' administration the Earth will be restored to the garden paradise it once was.
 We'll live in "Eden again."